 - Kris Maher, Anti-Union Group Takes Message to the Airwaves, Wall Street Journal, May 19, 2006.

-- AFT Facts, about, Center for Union Facts.
+- AFT Facts, About, Center for Union Facts website.

 - Deborah Mcdermott, Groups lodge anti-union campaign: Employee Free Choice Act the subject of ads, Seacoast Online, August 17, 2008.